 On the walls a peculiar set of signs can be seen, with a series of sanitary indications banning, for example, smoking, spitting and throwing litter.
 These health warnings were aimed at the factory workers gathered inside.
 At the entrance landing we find another sign, this one forbidding people to remain there – as it wasn’t a secure area.
 Today, these signs are one of the most distinctive features of the shelter.
 They are painted in indigo (azulete) and composed of capital letters with the typical sign making typography of that moment.
 The remnants of the shelter’s lighting and ventilation systems were preserved during restoration.

 To provide workers inside the shelter with the best possible protection, a thick concrete wall 2.30 meters wide was built between the stairs and the room, and used as a shield.
 At the exit, serving the same purpose, two elements were installed as barriers: one, a sturdy octagonal column of 1.10 meter thick placed to stop the impact of an explosion, and the other, a metal sheet fitted into the wall.

 One piece of armament built in Bombas Gens is exhibited in the interior of the shelter.
 It is an empty shell case, missing its fuse and other parts, indicating it was never used.

-The shelter has been restored and reconditioned for visits (only guided visits).
+The shelter has been restored and adapted for visits (only with our guided tours).